 burglar in the world knows those flaws and has the wiring diagrams.

 Would you trust this to protect your valuables?

 While website designers don’t care how the site works, hackers do; Hackers will analyze each line of code, looking for bugs and any security vulnerabilities and more security vulnerabilities that can be used to take your website over.

 There are literally hundreds of thousands of open source websites hacked each year.

-In September 2018, Thousands of Wordpress Sites hacked ..
+In July 2022, 1.6 Million Wordpress sites scanned for an exploit ..
 Was your site one of them?

 In March 2019 - a report by GoDaddy’s security team Sucuri - 90% of hacked websites are WordPress

 Just Google ’Wordpress website hacked’ to see how big the issue is.
 As of September 2022, over 5 MILLION results..

 Our WebUpdate websites detect hackers trying WordPress vulnerabilities (and more), and immediately block the hacker’s access to the whole server, protecting all other client sites on that server.